compbiozurich/UZH-BIO392/course-results/2020/Agshin-Balayev/day03-report.md

 awk 'NR % 4==1 {print ">"$1}; NR % 4==2' SP1.fq > SP1.fa # command takes rows whose number divided by 4 produces remainder of 1 and adds ">" sign in front of the first element in that row.
 Then, rows \
 with number producing remainder of 2 when dividing by 4 are appended to the newly created file.

+## Question 10: Which are the advantages of BED/coordinate files as compared to storing just sequences?
+Answer: They include information about the genomic coordinates of the sequences in a more compact way.
+As a result, they are simpler data representations compared to SAM files and easier to use.
+They \
+also take much less space compared to SAM/BAM files and can include genome coverage information.

+## Question 11: Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?
+Answer: Read quality --> Mapping quality --> Variant quality

+We'd like to store the following information.
+You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).

+We have three genomic intervals.
+All intervals are 1000 nt long.
+They are contiguous (head to tail).
+All in the plus strand.
+The first one starts (we'd like to include the start nucleotide too) in positi$
+## Question 12: Can we store this in SAM file?
+Why / why not?
+Answer: Yes.
+This just means there're reads aligned on the interval C and not on interval A or B and these reads can be stored in SAM file.

+## Question 13: Can we store this in a BED3?
+How (please write down the BED file)?
+Are we losing any information?
+Answer: Yes, but we would lose information about the score.

+## Question 14: And in BED6?
+How?
+Are we losing any information?
+Answer: We can store it in BED6 without any information loss using 6 columns including the score.

+## Question 15: And in BED12?
+How?
+Are we losing any information?
+Answer:  We can store it in BED12 without any information loss using 12 columns including the score.

+## Question 16: And in the most compact Wiggle as possible?
+How?
+Are we losing any information?
+Answer: Yes, we could store score values in Wiggle file using non-sparse coordinate system and one score field per interval.